onaio/help/guides/data-collection/_posts/2014-11-12-enketo_odk_collect.md

 Ona has been integrated with Enketo and one has the option to use both ODK Collect and Enketo Smart Paper.
 Both tools use the same form format, you can use the same XLSForm on both tools.

+Enketo and ODK Collect can work in tandem, meaning that a single form can be deployed at the same time with Enketo and ODK Collect; there is no need to author separate forms for each.
+This guide walks you through the steps for collecting data in both Enketo and ODK Collect.
+Whether you use Enketo or ODK Collect (or both) is primarily based on your data collection and user needs.

 ##### <a name="collecting-data-offline"></a>Collecting data offline

 You can be able to launch and save data offline on both tools.
 This means that both Enketo and ODK Collect can be launched without Internet connection and maintain their core functionality whilst offline.

+Both Enketo and ODK Collect work offline, meaning that users can launch forms and collect and save their data without an internet or data connection.

 ### Using Enketo